approdriguez/arduino-coil-gun/README.md

 ### Bill of materials :

 - A bunch of capacitors.
-- Copper wire (0,4 mm).
+- Copper wire (approx 0,4 mm).
 - An iron soldering kit.
-- An Arduino uno.
+- An Arduino UNO.
 - Arduino display.
+- Arduino relay.
 - Arduino buttons.
 - Leds.
+- Resistors.
 - A platform.
 - (Hot) Glue.
 - Careful (It may be dangerous).